Monday, September 30, 2019

 At the Square of the Old Synagogue, a listening crowd

-Later I discussed this with the orator and accused him of hypocrisy.
-Although having comprehensively spoken against exclusion, he excluded the citizens of Isfahan.
-Freiburg has always understood its sisterships as a vehicle for making personal contacts and getting to know our partner cities' people but never as a political connection.
+Later, I discussed this with the orator and accused him of hypocrisy.
+Although he had spoken comprehensively against exclusion, he excluded the citizens of Isfahan.
+Freiburg has always understood its sister cities as a vehicle for making personal contacts and getting to know our partner cities' people, but never as a political connection.

 *